 Coming Events

-YOA 2023 membership (or any Orienteering Canada club) is required for all events.
-To avoid delays, register and accept waiver on-line by 7pm the day before.
+YOA 2025 membership (or any Orienteering Canada member club) is required for all events.

 Staying Safe While Orienteering